flasher01/HoolaiGitTest/readme.txt

-HelloWorld  Tegn  you has stady git 44
+HelloWorld  Tegn  you has stady git

+tengyulei welcome to hoolai